kazijehangir/nuxt_personal_site/content/blog/2018-05-13-how_referrals_work.md

  and is my experience.
 Your experience might be different and if so, feel free to contact me to correct anything.

+In Google the hiring process is something like:

+- Automated resume screening;

-In Google the hiring process is something like: Automated resume screening -&gt; Recruiter resume screening -&gt; online test/quiz -&gt; technical interviews (2 for internship, 4/5 for full time) -&gt; team matching -&gt; offer.
+- Recruiter resume screening; online test/quiz

+- technical interviews (2 for internship, 4/5 for full time)

+- team matching

+- offer.

 Note the online quiz might be skipped in some circumstances, but is usually conducted for fresh graduates.

 Now what an employee referral does for you is guarantee that a recruiter will